 If you’re interested in becoming a volunteer, sign up for our distribution list and we will send you volunteer opportunities as they arise.
 Then, simply apply for the one that is right for you!

 Do I have to provide a police reference check?

-Only volunteers who will be working one-on-one with children (e.g. assisting with children’s programs) are required to provide a police reference check.
+Only volunteers who will be working one-on-one with children (e.g. assisting with children’s programs), or who volunteer in the Store and Resource Centre will be required to provide a police reference check.

 Am I guaranteed a volunteer opportunity?